Bracebridge Heath: Present day

-The Lincoln Typhoid outbreak of 1904/5, was caused mainly by surface water run-off into the River Witham from the Asylum Farm fields on the hill slope behind Bracebridge, where untreated effluent was run from the Asylum down a tunnel behind houses on Canwick Avenue into a brick channel at the top of the fields, which just overflowed to fertilise them by irrigation.

-In 1912 the 30 houses of the village, and the Asylum, which had been served by deep wells were connected to the mains, and all the wells in use on the Heath were condemned and closed.

 Buildings

 Other than the old mental hospital chapel (now private accommodation), there is St John's Church (Church of England) on Grantham Road and the Methodist Church, on almost the opposite side of the road.
+There is also a Deeper Life Bible Church.
 St John's primary school, (now an Academy School) formerly Bracebridge Heath County Primary School,(1880) is situated on the same road along with a small row of shops, and opposite, a new shopping centre.

 Just off Sleaford Road (A15) in the direction of Lincoln is the village hall almost behind 'The Bull' Public House (formerly the 'John Bull' public house).
 Earlier the church hall, situated behind St John's Church, served in that capacity, until the current village hall was built in the 1970s.
 The Church Hall was taken over by the local Scout group (21st Lincoln) in the early 1980s.
 They had used it as their headquarters.
 A local benefactor purchased the hall and donated it to the group.

 There was a police station on Whitehall Crescent, which was (in June 2012) enlarged and refurbished, it later underwent further work and is now a Nursery.
 Next to the Nursery is a public library.
 Also on London Road is a Medical Centre and GP's Surgery.

 A 1921 war memorial and Remembrance garden is situated on the eastern side of the junction of the Sleaford, London, and Grantham Roads.

+St John the Evangelist's Church

+St John The Evangelist's Church, Bracebridge Heath is a former mission church of All Saints Church, Bracebridge.
+The church was built between 1908 and 1910, the architect being Charles Hodgson Fowler of Durham.
+It was built for the villagers of Bracebridge Heath until it became a civil parish in 1971 and separate from Bracebridge which later would become part of the City of Lincoln in 1974.
+While Bracebridge Heath would become part of the North Kesteven district that same year.
+It is in the Deanery of Lincoln and remains active for local community.